fulgidus/markdown-analyzer/README.md

 - Deal with performance, safety, and ergonomics

 Each version does the same thing, but the implementation varies.
-That’s the point — to compare and learn from the differences.
+That's the point — to compare and learn from the differences.

 ## 📚 Learning Goals

 - Write idiomatic code in Rust, Go, and Zig